1

 Used too much?

-The symptoms of using too much marijuana are similar to the typical effects of using marijuana, but more severe.
+The symptoms of using too much cannabis are similar to the typical effects of using cannabis, but more severe.
 These symptoms may include:

 • Fast heart rate.